infiniticio/docs.infinitic.io/content/en/overview/concepts.md

 </alert>

-## Tasks and Workflows

-In Infinitic terminology, functions in services are called "tasks" .
-A task is a function that "does something".
+In Infinitic terminology, a task is a function that "does something".
 The actual implementation of a task can be limited to a single call to a database or an API, or can be a complex domain-driven action.
 Tasks are invoked asynchronously through queues (Pulsar topics).

 Infinitic lets you add orchestrator services with "workflow" functions, whose mission is to orchestrate task execution, according to any scenario.

 <img src="/concept-introduction.png" class="light-img" width="1280" height="640" alt=""/>
 <img src="/concept-introduction.png" class="dark-img" width="1280" height="640" alt=""/>

-## Workflow As Code

 Infinitic follows a [_workflow as code_](https://medium.com/swlh/code-is-the-best-dsl-for-building-workflows-548d6824f549) pattern.
 It means that you can describe your workflow using Java or Kotlin instead of using JSON or Yaml files for example.